 “We’re just getting started this week,” Oris said of the first budget workshop planned for this Thursday.

 Peter Talbot, a Democratic councilor, said the budget is “pretty much zero-based” and driven mostly by contractual increases.

 “I’m intrigued by some of the stuff that Sean has presented,” Talbot said.

 Preliminary news from the state was mostly good, with the exception of municipal contributions to the teachers’ pension plan that will cost Cheshire $250,000 this year.

-Hiring four more dispatchers is a “long-term solution” to two problems according to Kimball.
+Hiring four more dispatchers is a “long-term solution” to two problems, according to Kimball.
 With only one dispatcher on during peak hours, a police officer must act as a dispatcher during major events or for the primary dispatcher’s breaks.
-That requires expensive training for officers, pulls them off the road and puts a higher-paid employee in the dispatcher’s position according to Kimball.
+That requires expensive training for officers, pulls them off the road and puts a higher-paid employee in the dispatcher’s position, Kimball said.

 With a total of 10 dispatchers in the upcoming fiscal year, there’d be two dispatchers during peak hours.